Warden: Composable Authorization Engine

 Store Backends

-Choose between memory, PostgreSQL, and SQLite stores.
+Choose between memory, PostgreSQL, SQLite, and MongoDB stores.